tremho/odp-documentation/guide_book/src/how/ec/battery/6-project.md

 git submodule add https://github.com/OpenDevicePartnership/embedded-batteries
 ```

+The `embedded-batteries` repository has the subsystem service definitions for the battery defined in both
+`embedded-batteries` and `embedded-batteries-async` crates.
+We are going to use the async variant here because this is required when attaching
+later to the `Controller`, which we will attach our battery implementation into the larger service framework.

 Now, we can create our project space and start our own work.
 Within the battery_project directory, create a folder named mock_battery and give it this project structure: